symlex/doctrine-active-record/README.md

 Data Access Objects
 -------------------
-DAOs directly deal with **database tables** and **raw SQL**, if needed. `Doctrine\ActiveRecord\Dao` is suited to implement custom methods using raw SQL.
+DAOs directly deal with **database tables** and **raw SQL**, if needed. `Doctrine\ActiveRecord\Dao\DaoAbstract` is suited to implement custom methods using raw SQL.
 All DAOs expose the following public methods by default:
 - `factory($name)`: Returns a new DAO instance
 - `beginTransaction()`: Start a database transaction
 - `commit()`: Commit a database transaction
 - `rollBack()`: Roll back a database transaction

-In addition, `Doctrine\ActiveRecord\Entity` offers many powerful methods to easily deal with database table rows:
+In addition, `Doctrine\ActiveRecord\Dao\EntityDao` offers many powerful methods to easily deal with database table rows:
 - `setData(array $data)`: Set raw data (changes can not be detected, e.g. when calling update())
 - `setValues(array $data)`: Set multiple values
 - `setDefinedValues(array $data)`: Set values that exist in the table schema only (slower than setValues())